<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • Does the shape & impulse of the unweighting phase have an influence on subsequent braking & propulsive shape & impulse?

-• The research above showed that force at a lowest position is the most optimal for increasing jump height.
-Which jump profile would be the most optimal when considering time constraints of a specific sport?
-Is peak force at lowest displacement still optimal?
+• The research above showed that force at the lowest position is the most optimal for increasing jump height.
+Which jump profile would be the most optimal when considering the time constraints of a specific sport?
+Is peak force at the lowest displacement still optimal?

 • Do different sports yield a different jump signature?
-I.e. Would hockey players be more likely to exhibit a unimodal curve, whereas basketball would be more likely to exhibit a bimodal curve? - Probably, but let's establish it in the research.
+I.e. Would hockey players be more likely to exhibit an unimodal curve, whereas basketball would be more likely to exhibit a bimodal curve?
+Probably, but let's establish it in the research.

 COMMENTS